 Professional Car Photography – 3/4 Front View

-This is the first class from a series of tutorials where Karl shoots a Mercedes AMG GT sports car and provides an introduction to how to photograph cars, showing you how to capture the ‘classic’ three-quarter angle.
+This is the first in a series of tutorials in which Karl shoots a Mercedes AMG GT sports car, introducing the fundamentals of car photography and showing you how to capture the classic three-quarter angle.

-Throughout this step-by-step shoot, Karl covers the necessary equipment, lighting and styling of the shot.
-You’ll get to see each stage of the shoot, including how Karl tests different focal lengths and angle of views to get the best composition, what lighting techniques he uses to minimise reflections, how he combines continuous light with flash, and how he achieves an elegant gradient lighting over the bodywork of the car.
+In this step-by-step class, you’ll discover the equipment, lighting and styling behind the gorgeous final shot.
+You’ll see every stage of the shoot, including how Karl tests different focal lengths and angle of views to get the best composition, what lighting techniques he uses to minimise reflections, how he combines continuous light with flash, and how he achieves an elegant gradient lighting over the bodywork of the car.

 Also part of this series is our Professional Car Photography – Front View, Professional Car Photography – Side View, and Professional Car Photography – Top View classes.
 For further car photography classes, please take a look at our automotive photography section.